 2024

 A milestone year for Opto 22.
-Over the last 50 years, we've earned a reputation for: innovation in automation, USA-made products built to last, use of open standards and technology, personal attention to help you succeed, free training and product support, and guaranteed-for-life I/O. Celebrate with us!
+Over the last 50 years, we've earned a reputation for: innovation in automation, USA-made products built to last, using open standards and technology, personal attention to help you succeed, free training and product support, and guaranteed-for-life I/O. Celebrate with us!

 2023